devhl-labs/CocApi/docs/apis/ClansApi.md

             var apiInstance = new ClansApi(config);
             var clanTag = "clanTag_example";  // string | Tag of the clan.
-            var limit = 56;  // int? | Limit the number of items returned in the response. (optional) var after = "after_example";  // string? | Return only items that occur after this marker.
+            var limit = 56;  // int | Limit the number of items returned in the response. (optional) var after = "after_example";  // string | Return only items that occur after this marker.
 Before marker can be found from the response, inside the 'paging' property.
-Note that only after or before can be specified for a request, not both.  (optional) var before = "before_example";  // string? | Return only items that occur before this marker.
+Note that only after or before can be specified for a request, not both.  (optional) var before = "before_example";  // string | Return only items that occur before this marker.
 Before marker can be found from the response, inside the 'paging' property.
 Note that only after or before can be specified for a request, not both.  (optional)

             try
             {